OpenRefine/openrefine.org/community.md

 Not a coder but still want to help?
 No worries you can help OpenRefine to grow in many ways.

 ###Help us to maintain the wiki
-Help us to maintain [OpenRefine documentation](https://github.com/OpenRefine/OpenRefine/wiki) up to date.
+Help us to maintain [OpenRefine documentation](https://github.com/OpenRefine/OpenRefine/wiki) up-to-date.
 See the list of [what need to be done](https://github.com/OpenRefine/OpenRefine/issues?labels=Documentation&page=1&state=open), or come up with your own improvement.

 The wiki is written in an easy wiki markup languge nammed [Creole](http://www.wikicreole.org/) in order to let anyone participate.
 See the [Creole Cheat Sheet](http://www.wikicreole.org/wiki/CheatSheet).